-- In the Membership Areas of the linked datasets there will appear two additional menu options that allow the subscribers to access the LISTSERV Archives and the Archive Search pages in the WA. - In the WA, the menu options that point to the normal Subscriber's Corner will be hidden, and, in there place, there will be a menu that contains options to all Membership Areas that are linked to this WA.
+- In the Membership Areas of the linked datasets there will appear two additional menu options that allow the subscribers to access the LISTSERV Archives and the Archive Search pages in the WA. - In the WA, the menu options that point to the normal Subscriber's Corner will be hidden, and, in there place, there will be a menu that contains options to all Membership Areas that are linked to this WA. - So essentially, the linked member areas "take over" the subscriber's corner functionality of WA.
+The normal subscriber's corner will no longer be accessible, instead there will be links/menu-entries to the linked membership areas, which offer the subscriber the functionality that is normally offered by the subscriber's corner. - These links and menu-entries between the membership areas and the WA archive-pages can be used by subscribers with "single sign-on" automatically enabled, i.e. a subscriber who logs into the membership area can switch to the WA archive-pages without having to login again.
+(Although, the subscriber may have to re-login at a later time, once the automatically created login-ticket expires.
+This can be avoided by allowing the WA to store the login information in a cookie so that this re-login may happen automatically.)

-These menu options for the Membership Areas and the WA's archive pages can be used by subscribers with the single sign-on feature enabled.
+Similarly, if the subscriber first logs into the WA, then it is possible to switch to any of the linked membership areas without having to login again.